ibm-cloud-docs/cloud-databases/bi-tutorial.md

 ### Step 6: Connect your database instance to Tableau
 {: #connect-instance-tableau}

-Connect your {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics Add-On instance to Tableau.
+Connect your {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Analytics add-on instance to Tableau.
 In the "Connect" tab, choose the MongoDB BI Connector and enter your connection information:

 ![Connect to Tableau](images/tableau-connect.png){: caption="Connect to Tableau" caption-side="bottom"}